Lewes, Delaware: Museums and other points of interest

 Lewes serves as a vacation and resort spot popular with residents of Washington, D.C., and the surrounding suburbs.
 Even though the city limits primarily sit on the lower reach of the Delaware Bay, it is nonetheless considered an ocean resort, particularly as the ocean is nearby at Cape Henlopen.
 Lewes is among those communities which have banned smoking in its public parks.

 Lewes is the home of the Zwaanendael Museum, which features exhibits about Delaware's history.
 Savannah, Second and Front Streets are the town's main streets and have many shops, restaurants, parks and historical venues.
 Fisherman's Wharf is a dock that stretches along the Lewes and Rehoboth Canal.
 It features multiple restaurants and bait shops, and in season the dock hosts hundreds of boats from all over.

 The Lewes Historical Society promotes the preservation, interpretation and cultural enrichment of the Lewes region through museum exhibits, educational programs, historical research and publications.
+Visitors can try colonial cocktails at the recreated Sussex Tavern, sing shanties at shanty nights, and learn about the town's rich history at the Historic Lewestown Campus.

 Lewes in Bloom is an organization that promotes and maintains the beauty of Historic Lewes.
 Lewes in Bloom won America in Bloom's contest in 2003, 2005, 2010 and 2015 for cities with population under 5,000.
 In 2012 and 2015 Lewes in Bloom was honored in the AIB “Circle of Champions”.